 A talented chef and a showman – he’s been on the telly – Greenaway brings both professionalism and fun to fine dining.
 He burst on the Edinburgh scene in 2011 at Picardy Place then moved his restaurant to North Castle Street in 2013.
 Here the interior colour scheme is predominantly pale blue and the furniture modern, but it somehow fits in a building that’s very much part of the Georgian New Town.

-That it took Castle Terrace just 15 months to bag a Michelin star hints at the shiny gold standard you can expect from it.
-Sure, if you’re after a weekend table you’ll have to book a few months in advance, but your efforts will be rewarded by a top-notch culinary experience.
+A city-centre restaurant with links to the Michelin-starred Kitchin in Leith, Castle Terrace has been pleasing Edinburghers’ palates since 2010.
+If you’re after a weekend table, you’ll have to book a few months in advance, but your efforts will be rewarded by a top-notch culinary experience.

-Chef Scott Smith used to work at the Michelin-starred Peat Inn, across in Fife, but he opened Norn with his wife Laura in spring 2016 in stripped-back premises.
-It's a simple, neat space with a self-conscious absence of interior design – although the effort that goes into the food more than compensates for the lack of decorative panache.
-With three courses at lunch (two choices per course) and a kind of tasting menu affair in the evenings (four or seven courses), Norn is clearly not your typical starter-main-pud kind of place.
-The kitchen takes its cue from suppliers who have an ethical, seasonal and sustainable approach, so menu items come and go depending on time of year and the quality of what’s available day-to-day, week-to-week.
+Chef Scott Smith used to work at the Michelin-starred Peat Inn, across in Fife, but he opened Norn with his wife Laura in 2016.
+It’s a simple, neat space with a self-conscious absence of interior design – although the effort that goes into the food more than compensates for the lack of decorative panache.

-Launched in 2015 this restaurant has one table – a breakfast bar affair immediately adjacent to the open-plan kitchen – and caters to a maximum of ten in an evening at one sitting.
-The environment is swish, you interact with the chefs as they cook and it’s hard to know where fine dining ends and performance art begins.
-The main man is Sean Clark, chef-patron with an illustrious CV, although he can’t do everything so he has help at the stove.
-For its fans however, the Table rates among the best dining experiences ever.
+Launched in 2015, this restaurant has one table – a breakfast bar affair immediately adjacent to the open-plan kitchen – and caters to a maximum of ten diners in a single evening sitting.
+The environment is swish and you interact with the chefs as they cook – it’s hard to know where the fine dining ends and the performance art begins.

-The approach may sound überfoodie but, once explained, it’s simple enough.
-Chef Stuart Ralston and front of house supremo Krystal Goff opened here in 2014 pursuing the concept of bistronomie: fresh local food, informal surroundings but a tasting menu you would normally expect in a much swankier environment.
-Aizle does have the look of a fresh, bright bistro however while up on the wall there is a board of the latest ingredients.
-From that, Ralston whizzes up a five-course menu.
+Chef Stuart Ralston and front of house supremo Krystal Goff opened here in 2014 pursuing the concept of ‘bistronomie’: fresh local food and informal surroundings, but with the kind of tasting menu you’d expect in a much swankier environment.
+This place has a fresh, bright bistro look with a board of the latest ingredients up on the wall from which Ralston whizzes up a five-course menu.

 The creation of not one, but two of Edinburgh’s Michelin-starred chefs, gastro pub The Scran & Scallie was never likely to disappoint.
 Couple its top-notch cuisine with its Stockbridge location – one of Edinburgh’s most affluent stomping grounds – and you have a sure-fire winner.